-UPDATE on 24TH JUNE FOR SUMMER 2019 COURSES We are offering some short courses this July, August and September, in between our research visits to museums in Europe and North America to progress the patterns for the next two volumes in the Patterns of Fashion series.
-The subjects of these books are European Women's Dress c.1695 to 1795, and Men's Dress c.1620-1700.
-Several people have expressed the wish to take a class in one particular aspect of the history of pockets, rather than attend the more expensive 3-day course on pockets we have been offering.
+UPDATE 24TH JUNE 2019 SUMMER 2019 COURSES on POCKETS Several people have expressed the wish to take a class in one particular aspect of the history of pockets, rather than attend the more expensive 3-day course on pockets we have been offering.
 We have therefore decided to offer three separate 1-day courses on different types of pockets over the same three days.
 Please see details of these courses below.